jeremy-w/ayadn/README.md

 ## Features

-- read/scroll your App.net personalized stream
+- read/scroll your App.net stream

 - write a post